Buy traffic using OpenRTB

 For example, if your adserver currency is USD (set in the Settings / Common menu) but the cur: ["EUR"] parameter is specified, the bid will be automatically converted to EUR.

-For example, select "Not wider than" and choose 300×250 in the Dimensions field.
-In this case, the endpoint will support ads of several dimensions: 300x250, 300x100, 300x600, 100x100, etc.
+For example, select "Not wider than" and choose 300×250 in the Size field.
+In this case, the endpoint will support ads of several sizes: 300x250, 300x100, 300x600, 100x100, etc.

 Reporting